Bull riding: History

 Many early Texas rangers, who had to be expert horse riders and later went on to become ranchers, learned and adapted Hispanic techniques and traditions to ranches in the United States.
 Many also enjoyed traditional Mexican celebrations, and H. L. Kinney, a rancher, promoter and former Texas Ranger staged what is thought to be the first Anglo-American organized bullfight in the southwest in 1852.
 This event also included a jaripeo competition and was the subject of newspaper reports from as far away as the New Orleans Daily Delta.
 However, popular sentiment shifted away from various blood sports and both bullfighting and prize fighting were banned by the Texas legislature in 1891.
 In the same time period, however, Wild West Shows began to add steer riding to their exhibitions, choosing to use castrated animals because steers were easier to handle and transport than bulls.
 Additionally, informal rodeos began as competitions between neighboring ranches in the American Old West.
 The location of the first formal rodeo is debated.
 Deer Trail, Colorado claims the first rodeo was in 1869, but so does Cheyenne, Wyoming in 1872.

 Although steer riding contests existed into the 1920s, the sport did not gain popularity until bulls were returned to the arena and replaced steers as the mount of choice.
 The first-known rodeo to use brahma bulls was in Columbia, Mississippi, produced in 1935 by Canadian brothers Earl and Weldon Bascom with Jake Lybbert and Waldo Ross.
 This rodeo was the first to feature a bull riding event at a night rodeo held outdoors under electric lights.
+From these roots, bull riding as a competitive sport has spread to a number of other nations worldwide.

-A pivotal moment for modern bull riding, and rodeo in general, came with the founding of the Rodeo Cowboy Association (RCA) in 1936, which later became the Professional Rodeo Cowboys Association (PRCA).
+A pivotal moment for modern bull riding, and rodeo in general, came with the founding of the Cowboys' Turtle Association (CTA) in 1936, which later became the Rodeo Cowboys Association (RCA) in 1945, and eventually the Professional Rodeo Cowboys Association (PRCA) in 1975.
 Through this organization, many hundreds of rodeos are held each year.
 Since that time, the popularity of all aspects of the rodeo has risen.
 In addition to the PRCA, which has PRCA ProRodeo with bull riding and the Xtreme Bulls events for bull riding only, there is the Professional Bull Riders (PBR), which has staged events since 1993.
-The organization’s championship event, the PBR World Finals, took place in Las Vegas, Nevada for nearly 30 years.
-As of 2022, it now takes place in Fort Worth, Texas.
-The PBR's major league tour, titled the Unleash the Beast Series since 2018, is televised on CBS Sports Network, with the primary broadcast network televising selected bonus rounds (known as 15/15 bucking battles).
-The major league tour was previously known as the Bud Light Cup Series from 1994 to 2002, then the Built Ford Tough Series from 2003 to 2017.
-From these roots, bull riding as a competitive sport has spread to a number of other nations worldwide.
+The organization's championship event, the PBR World Finals, took place in Las Vegas, Nevada, for nearly 30 years.
+Since 2022, it has taken place in the Dallas–Fort Worth metroplex.
+The PBR's major league tour, titled the Unleash the Beast Series since 2018, was previously known as the Bud Light Cup Series from 1994 through 2002, then the Built Ford Tough Series from 2003 through 2017.